tylercodes-11/tylercodes-11/README.md

 - 👋 Hi, I’m @tylercodes-11
-- 👀 I’m interested in ... new technology and media!
+- 👀 I’m interested in ... technology and new social networks!
 Also love sports and music
 - 🌱 I’m currently learning ...
 Front end Web Dev and Data Structures and Algorithms
-- 💞️ I’m looking to collaborate on ...
-A social media app for glasses wearers :D
 - 📫 How to reach me ... twitter.com/tylernorthside

 <!---